-Applications for CeramAiR 2018 will open this summer.
+Applications for CeramAiR 2018 are open now!

 In Partnership with the Arts Council of the North Okanagan and the Vernon Community Arts Centre